Bruce Plano Marsh Oak 3/4 in. Thick x 2-1/4 in. Wide x Varying Length Solid Hardwood Flooring (20 sq. ft. / case)

 In culture, the oak tree is a symbol of strength and serves as the national tree of many countries.
 In Indo-European and related religions, the oak is associated with thunder gods.
 Individual oak trees of cultural significance include the Royal Oak in Britain, the Charter Oak in the United States, and the Guernica Oak in the Basque Country.

-The branch of physics that deals with solids is called solid-state physics, and is the main branch of condensed matter physics (which also includes liquids).
-Materials science is primarily concerned with the physical and chemical properties of solids.
-Solid-state chemistry is especially concerned with the synthesis of novel materials, as well as the science of identification and chemical composition.
+The branch of physics that deals with solids is called solid-state physics, and is a major branch of condensed matter physics (which includes liquids).
+Materials science, also one of its numerous branches, is primarily concerned with the way in which a solid's composition and its properties are intertwined.

 Thick may refer to: